Policies and Guidelines

 each abstract based on the components of the structured abstract.

-- Acceptance/Rejection notification will be sent via e-mail in mid-September 2021.
+- Acceptance/Rejection notification will be sent via e-mail this summer.

 - The Review Committee reserves the right to assign presentation